juanscr/arch_dotfiles/README.md

 <a name="qt5-platform"></a>
 ### QT5 Platform
-For configuring the QT5 applications, I use `qt5ct` which allows for configuration to the platform similar as `lxapperance` to the X11 server.
-In this manner, to configure the QT apps `qt5ct` write the following file `/etc/profile.d/qt5_vars.sh`:
+For configuring the QT applications, I use the `breeze-dark` theme, which allows a uniform look betwewn GTK and QT as I also use Breeze in GTK.
+For setting it, I create the file `/etc/profile.d/qt5_vars.sh` and write:

 ```
-export QT_QPA_PLATFORMTHEME=qt5ct
+export QT_STYLE_OVERRIDE=breeze-dark
 ```